DevLUp-Inc/Feedback/README.md

 # UF GDA - Feedback

-Centralized repo for all feedback to the UF GDA team.
+Centralized repo for all feedback to the UF GDA development team.

 Here you can report bugs, request features, and discuss the projects that we are developing.